Greek civil protection minister resigns after killer wildfire

-ATHENS (Reuters) - Greek Civil Protection Minister Nikos Toskas resigned on Friday

-in the wake of a wildfire last month that killed 88 people, the Prime Minister’s office said.
+ATHENS (Reuters) - Greek Civil Protection Minister Nikos Toskas resigned on Friday in the wake of a wildfire last month that killed 88 people and led to widespread criticism of the government for its handling of the disaster.

-Toskas had previously offered to resign after the July 23 disaster in the small seaside town of Mati east of Athens, but Prime Minister Alexis Tsipras refused to accept it.
+Toskas had previously offered to quit after the July 23 blaze in the small seaside town of Mati east of Athens, but Prime Minister Alexis Tsipras refused to accept his resignation.

-Toskas reiterated his desire to resign again on Friday during a meeting with Tsipras, the statement said.
+The minister reiterated his desire to step aside again on Friday during a meeting with Tsipras, in a move that the main political opposition said came too late to appease the public.

+“This natural disaster, and the loss of so many people in Mati, overwhelms my desire to continue.
+This is something I had stated publicly from the first moment,” Toskas, a retired army general, said in a statement.

+Pressure has been growing on the government, which is trailing the conservative opposition in opinion polls, at a time when it had hoped to extricate Greece from years of bailouts prompted by its debt crisis and reap the political benefits.

-There have been recriminations over what went wrong and led to the deaths of dozens in Mati where hundreds of people were trapped by towering walls of flames in their attempts to flee.
+There have been recriminations over what went wrong and led to the deaths of dozens in Mati, where hundreds of people were trapped by towering walls of flames when they tried to flee.

 Many jumped into the sea to survive but others died, either in their cars or when they were cornered on the edge of steep cliffs by the rapidly advancing inferno.